 |ACT Score||Competitiveness||Admission Chances|

-You will need very good grades in high school to get into Carroll College.
+Applicants require very good grades in high school to get into Carroll College.
 The average high school GPA of the admitted freshman class at Carroll College was 3.54 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #1 in Montana for highest average GPA.
-If your high school grades are above the average 3.54 GPA, you have a very good chance of being admitted as Carroll College accepts 78% of all applicants.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as Carroll College accepts 69% of students who apply.

 |High School GPA||Freshmen Within Range||Competitiveness|

 |3.50 to 3.75||24%||Avg +|

 GPA Data Source, Wintergreen Orchard House